 We can’t answer that question with certainty.

-Here’s what we know: the personal financial disclosure form that Trump filed with the government last year listed at least $315 million in loans connected to various Trump buildings.
+Here’s what we know: The personal financial disclosure form that Trump filed with the government last year listed at least $315 million in loans connected to various Trump buildings.
 The biggest lender was Deutsche Bank.
-That debt figure is likely low: the highest possible value a loan could have on the federal form is “over $50 million.”
+That debt figure is likely low: The highest possible value a loan could have on the federal form is “over $50 million.”
 Trump had several loans that fit into that category whose true value could be far larger than $50 million.

 So what is the actual size of Trump’s debt?

-The New York Times estimated in August 2016 that Trump’s actual debt might be more than $650 million — and that estimate didn’t include loans for Trump’s expensive, money-losing golf courses in Ireland and Scotland.
+The New York Times estimated in August 2016 that Trump’s actual debt might be more than $650 million — and that estimate did not include loans for Trump’s expensive, money-losing golf courses in Ireland and Scotland.
 The identities of Trump’s creditors are often obscured by complex real estate transactions and shell companies.

 6. Is Trump getting business from the federal government?
 What about from his political supporters?

 In addition, Trump’s hotels and clubs have hosted events for individual GOP candidates and lawmakers, national Republican campaign committees, and an association of GOP state attorneys general.
-These events, costing tens of thousands, have replaced some of the business Trump has lost from groups who are now shying away from his brand.
+These events, costing tens of thousands, have replaced some of the business Trump has lost from groups that are now shying away from his brand.

 7. Have foreign governments spent money at Trump properties?

 The Saudi government, for instance, spent almost $270,000 at Trump’s D.C. hotel in the months after the 2016 election, according to federal filings from its lobbying firm.
-The payments came as the Saudi government sought to water down a law that allows U.S. families to sue the Saudi government over its alleged support for the terrorists behind the terrorist attacks of Sept.
+The payments came as the Saudi government sought to water down a law that allows U.S. families to sue the Saudi government over its alleged support for the terrorists behind the attacks of Sept.
 11, 2001.
-The Saudis paid for banquet rooms, hotel rooms, and catering, for military veterans flown in to lobby for a change in the law, in news first reported by Politico and the Daily Caller.
+The Saudis paid for banquet rooms, hotel rooms and catering for military veterans flown in to lobby for a change in the law, in news first reported by Politico and the Daily Caller.

 8. Is Trump breaking the law with his business dealings?

-But no court has ruled on what the word “emolument” means in practice.
+So far, no court has ruled on what the word “emolument” means in practice.
 Does the Constitution really bar Trump from renting hotel rooms and banquet halls to visiting leaders or state governors, if they pay him a fair market price?
 Or does it merely bar Trump from taking outright gifts?
 And who has the legal standing to enforce this rule against a president?